Johnson rallies the union on a tour of Scotland amid rising support for independence

-Category: World Hits: 1Under pressure over surging support for Scottish independence and with a second referendum looking likely, Prime Minister Boris Johnson has been touring Scotland praising the UK’s rapid vaccine rollout in the hopes of turning the tide in favour of the pro-Union movement.
+Category: World Hits: 6Under pressure over surging support for Scottish independence and with a second referendum looking likely, Prime Minister Boris Johnson has been touring Scotland praising the UK’s rapid vaccine rollout in the hopes of turning the tide in favour of the pro-Union movement.
 But most Scots, including first minister Nicola Sturgeon, lambasted him for making the trip at all in a sign he may have already lost the union vote.

 Read more https://www.france24.com/en/uk/20210129-johnson-rallies-the-union-on-a-tour-of-scotland-amid-rising-support-for-independence